Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Proofs of Lemmas 2---7

 On the portion of $C_R$ near this end we have

 Now, remark that

 and hence we get

-This follows from the fact that on $\partial C_R$ the distance between ends is greater than $\rho:=2\gamma\log R$ if $\eps$ is small enough.
+This follows from the fact that on $\partial C_R$ the distance between ends is greater than $\rho\coloneqq2\gamma\log R$.
 Now, we use the fact that for large $r$ the covariant gradient of $U$ is exponentially small with the distance from each end of the manifold.
 Precisely, it holds

-This fact can be proved precisely as in Lemma 9.4 in \cite{del2013entire}, namely through characterization \eqref{expression S(U) with corrections} of $U$ and barriers, using the fact that the main order of the linearized behaves roughly as $-\Delta+1$ on each component.
+This fact can be proved precisely as in Lemma 9.4 in \cite{del2013entire}, namely through characterization \eqref{expression S(U) with corrections} of $U$ and barriers, using the fact that the main order of the linearised behaves roughly as $-\Delta+1$ on each component.
 Using \eqref{estimates gradient ends manifold}, we get that far from the ends of the manifold

 Finally, we infer

 and thus